Richard Nolthenius, PhD - Program Chair of Astronomy, Cabrillo College

 We know that the denialists have provided not a single theory shown to be consistent with the observations, nor even an idea which can pretend to be a plausible explanation for what we have seen.
 They attack by seeding doubt, by using lies, and they attack by smearing the integrity of climate scientists and even the process of science itself.
-We know that many millions of dollars of corporate money is being funneled to climate denialists and that their media and political connections have succeeded in dis-informing lay people, politicians, and even second-rate teachers who should know better, playing on their psychological tendencies.
+We know that many millions of dollars of corporate money is being funneled to climate denialists and that their media and political connections have succeeded in dis-informing lay people, politicians, and even teachers who should know better, playing on their psychological tendencies.
 We know that this is especially prevalent in the United States, and that people in Europe, Asia, and Latin America, for example, are much better aligned with the scientific consensus.
 As of 2009, only 36% of average Americans believe that global warming is caused by human activities, from a Pew poll.
-We know that there is already further warming of 1 degree Fahrenheit "in the pipeline"over the coming decades which will happen even if, against all politico-corporate inertia, we keep CO2 atmospheric levels constant, due to fact the vast majority (~93%) of the greenhouse heating that has already occurred has been deposited into the oceans, where it remains, and due to the well understood thermal inertia of the ocean and its decreasing ability to absorb CO2 with increasing temperature.
+We know that there is already further warming of 1 degree Fahrenheit "in the pipeline"over the coming decades which will happen even if, against all politico-corporate inertia, we keep CO2 atmospheric levels constant, due to fact that the Earth is not in radiative equilibrium.
+The atmosphere cannot transmit as much heat outward as we receive inward from the sun yet.
+And too, that 93% of the greenhouse heating that has already occurred has been deposited into the oceans, where it remains, and where it will prevent any cooling back down, due to well-understood thermal inertia of the decreasing ability of warmer oceans to absorb atmospheric CO2.
 The climate system is physically large and therefore takes long time scales to change direction.
 It's the proverbial Titanic.
-Long, but not long enough.
-Too long to motivate politicians and corporations, who only think of themselves and only for the next few years.
-But too short for those who care about their children, and their grandchildren, and all future generations.
+Long time scales... but not long enough.
+Too long to motivate politicians and corporations, who evidently think primarily of themselves and only for the next few years.
+But too short for those who care about their children, grandchildren, and all future generations.
 The damage we've already initiated will require vast efforts to stop in time.
 The time to turn the Titanic is not when you're just a few feet from the iceberg.
-This makes the Titanically stupid comment of Ronald Reagan that much more an indictment of how we select our leaders.
-In 1979, after being told by climate scientists that climate change will be seriously affecting life by 40 years in the future (i.e. this decade) Reagan's response was "...Get back to me in 39" (39:39 into this BBC documentary) .
+This makes the Titanically stupid comment of Ronald Reagan that much more an indictment of how we select our leaders: In 1979, after being told by climate scientists that climate change will be seriously affecting life by 40 years in the future (i.e. today) Reagan's response was "...Get back to me in 39" (39 minutes into this BBC documentary) .

 We need immediate and severe reductions in CO2 emission, followed by a reversal of atmospheric concentrations of CO2, a fact which is in such strong conflict with the desires of the Third World and Asia to adopt the conspicuous consumerist lifestyle they envy from the West, that it may well take a whole series of catastrophic events spaced closely enough that they do not exceed our shrinking attention span - events unequivocally tied to global warming - before civilization will take the drastic steps required to prevent the worst consequences.
 Perhaps even more serious than climate change is the tragedy that CO2 is inflicting on ocean ecosystems due to CO2-induced acidification (links here, here, and references therein).

 Maybe this is a good place to repeat something I have, for 27 years now, told all my Astro lecture classes at one point or another - Nolthenius' First Law: People Learn the Hard Way.
-Most (a voting majority certainly) are unable to make real and compelling enough within their own minds what the difficult truth is, and to support the necessary action.
-They will eventually commit to serious action when they see the world seriously going wrong immediately around them (not just headlines happening to someone else) - but by then it's far too late.
+Most (a voting majority certainly) are unable to make real and compelling enough within their own minds what the difficult truths are, and to support the necessary action.
+I believe they will eventually commit to serious action when they see the world seriously going wrong immediately around them (not just headlines happening to someone else) - but by then it's far too late.
 That is the inexorable physics of climate time scales, and the very unfortunate time scale for climate forcing and response, as we'll see.

 The Larger Problem - Living Beyond the Carrying Capacity of The Earth

-Burning through, in a few hundred years, the Earth's store of fossil fuels - an inheritance which took many tens to hundreds of millions of years to create - is symptom of a larger problem.
+Burning through, in a ~ hundred years, the fossilized photosynthetic solar energy of ~50 million years from the Carboniferous Era - is symptom of a larger problem.
 We on Earth have been living far beyond the dwindling ability of the planet to sustainably support us.
 In 2007, studies show that humans used 50% more ecological resources than the Earth could replace in that year, and that gap has been widening at an accelerating rate (see 2012 report).
 Humans and our domesticated livestock have gone from being 0.1% of the biomass of all land vertebrates 10,000 years ago to now being 97% today.
 Wild vertebrates - from lizards on up to elephants - now make up less than 3% by mass of all land verebrates.
 Oil is not renewable, and neither is topsoil (we're losing 1% of the Earth's topsoil every year, due to standard agriculture practices.
 Topsoil is irreplacable on anything but geologic time scales).
 World population will reach 9.5 billion by mid-century by current projections.
 Our planet can, with current technology, support this many people sustainably at a standard of living only equivalent to today's Ethiopia, according to a number of studies at Stanford University (and here).
 Ethiopia has one of the harshest standards of living on Earth, a place of widespread grinding poverty.
 We're like the spendthrift with a credit card.
 The ultimate end - bankruptcy.
 This is what awaits our children.
 This has been known for many years, in fact for centuries if you consider John Stuart Mill.
 We as a world are in denial.
-Growth cannot continue, yet growth is shouted from the pulpits of every politician, every economist, as the savior for mankind.
-In fact, it will kill us as surely as the uncontrolled growth we call cancer.
-We have, according to astronomers, very roughly 100 million years left of livibility on the only planet in the Galaxy that we have found which can support complex life.
-We have approximately a couple of decades left of living at anything like the way we have been, before disasters arrive in earnest.
-Virtually all of the arable land on Earth is already growing crops, nearly all large fish stocks in the ocean are already gone, and the "green revolution", which did indeed delay the "Population Bomb", already happened.
-Temperatures due to CO2 levels are just two of the "hockey sticks" that are happening now.
-This site (2009) collects a large number of studies on the unsustainability of our paradigm and the urgent need for growth to give way to contraction, eventually to a zero-growth world if we and our fellow species hope to have a livable future.
-Rather than real growth, we should point out that we increasingly are getting only the illusion of growth.
+Already, rather than real growth, we should point out that we increasingly are getting only the illusion of growth.
 Governments worldwide feel compelled to destroy their balance sheets by increasingly buying their own debt in order to force low interest rates.
 This forces savings out of safety and into volatile stock markets.
 This, because true growth is becoming impossible.
+Yet growth is urged from the pulpits of nearly every politician and economist as the savior for mankind.
+In fact, it will kill us as surely as the uncontrolled growth we call cancer.
+According to astronomers, we have very roughly 100 million years left of livibility on the only planet in the Galaxy that we have found which can support complex life.
+We have approximately a decade, maybe two of living at anything like the way we have been, before disasters arrive in earnest.
+Right wing ideologues think we can simply techno our way out of this.
+We will not.
+Jevon's Paradox continues to rule, and that is fatal on a finite planet.
+Virtually all of the arable land on Earth is already growing crops, nearly all large fish in the ocean are already gone, and the "green revolution", which did indeed delay the "Population Bomb", already happened and is now falling behind (see graph).
+Temperatures due to CO2 levels are just two of the "hockey sticks" that are happening now.
+This site (2009) collects a large number of studies on the unsustainability of our paradigm and the urgent need for growth to give way to contraction and then to a stable zero-growth world if we and our fellow species hope to have a livable long term future.

-All of human civilization, beginning with paleolithic man emerging from the last Ice Age, has taken place in this time frame, and enabled by a stable climate that allows consistent growing zones and building of civilization infrastructure.
+All of human civilization, beginning with paleolithic man emerging from the last Ice Age, has taken place in this time frame, and enabled by a stable climate with constant sea level, that allows consistent growing zones and building of civilization infrastructure.
 Now look at the man-made carbon-induced climate change that has started.
 Taken from Marcott et al. (2013), and described for the layman here

 A Few Degrees Warmer - So What?